Amethyst93/Discord-YouTube-Notifier/README.md

 # Discord YouTube Notifier

 A selfhosted YouTube feed bot for Discord.
 Basically, this bot keeps you and your friends up-to-date with everything that's happening on YouTube.
 Or, if you are a YouTuber or YouTube livestreamer yourself, and like to forget to promote yourself like I do, this bot takes care of that too.
-The original project seems to be no longer maintained by the original creator, so I created my own.

 ### Features
 - Multi YouTuber support (you can add as many as you want)